 Hennepin County Small Business Recovery Fund

-Many small businesses in Hennepin County, including immigrant-owned businesses and those that anchor our most vibrant cultural corridors, have experienced significant financial and operational hardship because of the recent federal immigration enforcement surge.
+Many small businesses in Hennepin County, including immigrant-owned businesses and those that anchor our most vibrant cultural corridors, experienced significant financial and operational hardship because of the recent federal immigration enforcement surge.

-The Hennepin County Housing and Redevelopment Authority (HCHRA) is making approximately $2 million available in the form of grants between $3,000 and $10,000 to help businesses impacted by the surge overcome short-term financial hurdles, enabling them to remain in business in their communities and prevent widespread blight in Hennepin County.
+The Hennepin County Housing and Redevelopment Authority (HCHRA) is making up to $2 million available in the form of grants to help businesses impacted by the surge overcome short-term financial hurdles, enabling them to remain in business in their communities and to prevent widespread blight in Hennepin County.

-All information is subject to change without notice.
+All information subject to change without notice.

 Contact